GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/migrating_to_service_workers/index.md

 ## Thinking with events {: #events }

-Like event pages, service workers are a special execution environment that are started to handle events they're interested in and are terminated when they're no longer needed.
-The following sections provide recommendations for writing code in an ephemeral, evented execution context.
+Like event pages, a service worker is a special execution environment that is started to handle events it's interested in and is terminated when it's no longer needed.
+The following sections provide recommendations for writing code in an ephemeral, event-driven execution context.

 {% Aside %}
 Several of these concepts are covered in the Manifest V2 page, [Migrate to Event Driven Background